 In November, your bees will become broodless and start to cluster together in dormancy.
 The exception is a periodic warm spell that allows them to move closer to stored honey and make those all-important cleansing (defecating) flights.
-Therefore, the beekeepers’ work starts to dwindle a little as your hives should be ready for winter with adequate food supplies, ventilation, wind screens, mouse guards, upper entrances, or whatever your winter regimen has become.
-If you haven’t done these things, hop to it as the days are getting shorter, daytime temperatures are dropping, mice are looking for nesting locations, and winter is right on time in our area.
+Therefore, the beekeepers’ work starts to dwindle a little as your hives should be ready for winter with adequate food supplies, ventilation, wind-screens, mouse guards, upper entrances, or whatever your winter regimen has become.
+If you haven’t done these things, hop to it as the days are getting shorter, daytime temperatures are dropping, and mice are looking for nice warm nesting locations.
+Winter seems to be right on time in our area.

 Stand back, take a deep breath, and be proud of your efforts and accomplishments for the year and start planning for next year.
 Review not only your successes but embrace the problems that you encountered.
-As the cost of bees and equipment continue to rise, it is more economical to learn from each other than to learn at the cost and expense of the bees.
+As the cost of bees and equipment continue to rise, it is more economical to learn from mistakes, and each other than to learn at the cost and expense of the bees.
 So, volunteer to share your experiences with club members by making a presentation at an upcoming meeting, attend some bee education classes or host a field day next season.

 A few other tips for ensuring your hives are ready for the winter:

 - Reduce entrances if you haven't already.
 Holes should be on their smallest.
 If your reducer is made of wood, keep in mind, a determined mouse can chew the small hole open overnight.
 Add tin sheeting over the wood, or even hardware cloth to prevent it (cutting a hole in the screen as large as the hole in the reducer.)

 - REMOVE all queen excluders!
 Bees will consume the honey around them and move upward.
 If you have an excluder on, they will leave your queen behind and she'll freeze to death.